Do you enjoy your work culture?

 It is quite easy to move from a high performing to not a high performing team, there are many factors in this.

-5. Technology lockdown / technology bleeding edge because “why not” rather then for a purpose.
+- Technology lockdown / technology bleeding edge because “why not” rather than for a purpose.

 That does not mean it is not achievable, being an agile team, processes are always being improved and it is important to capture a process that works for your team, an example of a good process to capture the on-boarding process to help with the changing of team members.